 What Efficient Donor Stewardship Looks Like

-Now, I know what you’re thinking: “Jeff, we can barely get acknowledgments out at all, and you want us to do this in 72 hours?”
+I know what you’re thinking: “Jeff, we can barely get acknowledgments out at all, and you want us to do this in 72 hours?”
 Fair point.
 If you’re underwater, start small.
-Pick one improvement.
-Maybe it’s just cutting your timeline in half.
-Maybe it’s rewriting one template so it’s less generic.
-The goal here is starting small and making progress.
+Pick one improvement, whether that’s cutting your timeline in half or rewriting one template so it’s less generic.
+The goal is progress, not perfection.

 Words Matter